 - Stare into the eyes of 10,000 Terracotta Warriors as you explore the spectacular 3rd century BC tomb

 - See the largest collection of preserved ancient wooden structures in the world, in the Forbidden City

 - Hike a portion of the ancient Great Wall of China

 - Experience Chinese public transportation, from the more traditional to a high-speed bullet train

 DAY 1: DEPART FROM LOS ANGELES (LAX)

 DAYS 2-4: SHANGHAI

 Your adventure begins in Shanghai, a cutting-edge vibrant city that retains its old-world character.
 Enjoy a dinner cruise along the Huangpu River.
 We will explore the Bund with its spectacular array of art-deco style buildings and the magnificent skyscrapers just across the river.
 Visit the fascinating Shanghai Propaganda Poster Center to witness a different telling of history.
 Venture into the shops and eateries along the Nanjing Road and in the Yu Gardens to get a true feel for Chinese culture and cuisine.
-Learn about the layout of this incredible city in the Shanghai Urban Planning Museum and then see it for yourself from the top of the World Financial Center in the Pudong Financial District.
+See the scope of this incredible city from the top of the World Financial Center in the Pudong Financial District.
 At night, catch a performance of the world-renowned Shanghai Acrobats.
 Then, hop a train for your next destination!

 DAYS 5-6: LUOYANG > SHAOLIN